 - The Golden Ages of Philippine Cinema: A Critical Reassessment (MT1 2010).
-An effort – the first, as far as I can surmise – to criticize attempts to valorize filmic Golden Ages, including the one I had written (“A Second Golden Age” – see above).
+An effort – the first, as far as I can surmise – to critique attempts to valorize filmic Golden Ages, including the one I had written (“A Second Golden Age” – see above).

 Personal write-ups that could help people understand the writer’s psychology, to dispel any lingering illusion of objectivity.